sidrad17/Chomp-Chain-Reaction-Inter-Team-Momentum-in-UF-Athletics/chomp_chain_reaction/README2.md

 The other csv files (volleyball.csv, softball.csv, and womens_basketball.csv) do not require additional editing.

-Running main.py:
+__Running main.py:__
-In order to run main.py and user the interface, the user must simply run the code on their chosen IDE.
+In order to run main.py and user the interface, the user must simply run the code on their chosen IDE (PyCharm is recommended).
+The code prompts the user on how to use it in the console, so follow instructions as directed.